I’ve just had four clients do the London Marathon, so I know a bit about the commitment it takes to haul yourself 26 miles around the city.

-The most natural thing to do if you have a fear of dogs and you like to run is to plan a route that avoids them, especially any that you don’t like – noisy ones, big ones, those horrible ones that run, barking madly, alongside you as you trot past their garden.
+The most natural thing to do if you have a fear of dogs and you like to run is to plan a route that avoids them, especially any dogs that you don’t like.
+That’s the noisy ones, the big ones, or those horrible ones that run, barking madly, alongside you as you trot past their garden.

 E is for Event

 The ‘E’ stands for ‘event’ – the thing that caused you to become phobic of something in the first place.
-Something has happened which effectively traumatised you, and in the case of a dog phobia it could be anything from a family legend about an uncle being attacked by a dog to a horror movie about dogs to a local hound barking at you when you were two.
+Something has happened which effectively traumatised you, and in the case of a dog phobia it could be anything from a family legend about an uncle being attacked by a dog to a horror movie about dogs> or maybe there was a local hound barking at you when you were two.

 M is for Meaning

 The ‘M’ is that we make ‘meaning’ in that event; you tell yourself that this environment or event needs to make you slip into panic mode.
 In this case, you see or hear a dog and your body goes on hyper-alert.

 The ‘L’ is that the attack changes the ‘landscape’ of your body.
 As your body floods itself with adrenaline, age-old instincts like flight or fight kick in.
 Then there’s cortisol, the stress hormone, which races through your body.
 If your phobia leads to an actual panic attack, even the landscape of the brain changes.